Get notified when this

 (2) Officers or employees of the opposing party who are named by the opposing party as being directly involved in the prosecution or defense of the case;

 (3) Consultants or expert witnesses retained by the parties;

 (4) The Commission and its staff; and

 (5) Court reporters and stenographers in accordance with the terms and conditions of this section.

-(g) Upon termination of the complaint proceeding, including all appeals and petitions, all originals and reproductions of any proprietary materials, along with the log recording persons who received copies of such materials, shall be provided to the producing party.
+(f) Upon termination of a complaint proceeding, including all appeals and petitions, all originals and reproductions of any proprietary materials, along with the log recording persons who received copies of such materials, shall be provided to the producing party.
 In addition, upon final termination of the proceeding, any notes or other work product derived in whole or in part from the proprietary materials of an opposing or third party shall be destroyed.

 (a) Interlocutory review.
 (1) Except as provided below, no party may seek review of interlocutory rulings until a decision on the merits has been issued by the Commission's staff, including an administrative law judge.